Temporal Locality in Online Algorithms: Local Optimization Problems

-\subparagraph{Examples of Graph Problems on Paths.} In this paper, we uncover and exploit connections between time-local online algorithms and distributed graph algorithms on paths.
+In this section, we uncover and exploit connections between time-local online algorithms and distributed graph algorithms on paths.
 We have seen that the formalism that we use is expressive enough to capture typical online problems; we now express some classic graph optimization problems studied in distributed computing.
 Let us now see how to express some classic graph optimization problems that have been studied in the theory of distributed computing.

 We interpret each index $i$ as a node in a path, where nodes $i$ and $i+1$ are connected by an edge.
 Input $x_i$ is the \emph{weight} of node $i$, and output $y_i$ encodes a subset of nodes $S \subseteq \{1,2,\dotsc,n\}$, with the interpretation that $i \in S$ whenever $y_i = 1$.
 Hence $X = \bbR_{\ge 0}$ and $Y = \{0,1\}$.